MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-create-manage-groups.md

 -   To scope alert notifications or product connector subscriptions for a specific set of computers.

--   To scope user consoles, so the user role only sees the servers they are responsible for.
+-   To scope user consoles, so the user role only sees the servers they're responsible for.

 -   To scope a set of computers that need to go into a scheduled maintenance mode.